Pets and other animals during pregnancy

 The house mouse, a wild rodent found near and in homes, is the main source of the virus.
 Pet rodents like hamsters and guinea pigs can become infected with LCMV after being in contact with wild rodents at a breeding facility, pet store or home.

-People can get LCMV through contact with a rodent’s urine, blood, saliva, droppings or nesting materials.
+You can get LCMV by a bite from an infected animal or by coming in contact with a rodent’s urine, blood, saliva, droppings or nesting materials.

 The infection can also spread when a person breathes in dust or droplets that have LCMV.
 Examples: while sweeping up mouse droppings or cleaning out the hamster cage.